 Discover Data Science is organized and run by a distributed team of professionals that build and publish educational resources on the web.
 We believe that the exploding field of data science will provide countless opportunities for students and new learning programs and we want to contribute and add value to these exciting new opportunities.
 Our writers include graduate students, university faculty members, and other data science experts.
 Since this field is growing so fast we do expect that some content on this site to be constantly updated.
 Please be sure to independently verify things like tuition rates or admission requirements for schools and programs.
 And please let us know if you have any feedback or information you would like us to share with our readers.
 Contact us at: Chris@discoverdatascience.org

 Kat is a professional freelance data scientist, researcher, and technical writer.
+She completed her Ph.D. in Educational Psychology at the University of Nevada-Las Vegas.
 Her areas of expertise are machine learning/artificial intelligence, data science, data engineering, text analytics, technology (blockchain/ICOs, cybersecurity, IoT), and finance (personal and FinTech).
+Kat has been a big contributor to our data science training center.
+She has also written several articles explaining the difference between a data scientist and related occupations such as a data analyst or data engineer.

 Jennifer Lewis Priestley, Ph.D.